nixworks/public/news/2005/11/1/README.md

 _Context: Alfonso Gagliano, Gomery Commission, Jean Chrtien, John Gomery, Liberal Party's, Paul Martin, Quebec, sponsorship scandal_

 ### [ 2005 Paris riots continue for the fifth consecutive night, sparked by the death of two Muslim youths from electric shock.
 The controversy caused by police firing tear gas into a mosque on Sunday night led to families of the dead youths pulling out of a meeting with the French Minister of the Interior Nicolas Sarkozy. ](/news/2005/11/1/2005-paris-riots-continue-for-the-fifth-consecutive-night-sparked-by-the-death-of-two-muslim-youths-from-electric-shock-the-controversy-c.md)
-_Context: 2005 Paris riots, France, Muslim, Nicolas Sarkozy, electric shock, minister of the interior, mosque, tear gas_
+_Context: 2005 Paris riots, French, Muslim, Nicolas Sarkozy, electric shock, minister of the interior, mosque, tear gas_

 ### [ Makybe Diva wins the Melbourne Cup thoroughbred horse race for the third consecutive year, becoming the first horse ever to do so.
 Shortly thereafter, owner Tony Santic announces her retirement from racing. ](/news/2005/11/1/makybe-diva-wins-the-melbourne-cup-thoroughbred-horse-race-for-the-third-consecutive-year-becoming-the-first-horse-ever-to-do-so-shortly.md)
 _Context: Makybe Diva, Melbourne Cup, thoroughbred racing_